paychex/splunk-python/Splunk2Git/README.md

                         branch put "Y" here.
 Defaults to N if not provided.
 This is NOT recommended to use with "Y" unless you are sure you have no pending commits.
   -commit_message COMMIT_MESSAGE
                         Provide message you want with the commit.
-Defaults to "Splunk to Bitbucket python script" if not provided.
+Defaults to "Splunk to git python script" if not provided.
   -days_filter DAYS_FILTER
                         Filter objects that have only been updated in the last number of days you input here.
 Defaults to last
                         7 days if not here.
 Inputting "all time" will pull everything.
 Input only accepts whole numbers or "all